romainl/idiomatic-vimrc/idiomatic-vimrc.md

 - `:map` and `:map!` are too generic.
 Use `:n*` for normal mode mappings, `:i*` for insert mode, `:x*` for visual mode, etc.
 - See `:help map-commands`.

-Use non-recursive mappings ONLY if you intend to use default commands in your mappings, which is almost always what you want.
+Use non-recursive mappings ONLY if you intend to use default commands in your mappings, which is almost always what you want:

     nnoremap <key> yyp

-Use recursive mappings ONLY if you intend to use other mappings in your mappings.
+Use recursive mappings ONLY if you intend to use other mappings in your mappings:

     nnoremap b     B
     nmap     <key> db

-Executing a command from a mapping.
+Executing a command from a mapping:

     nnoremap <key> :MyCommand<CR>

-Executing multiple commands from a mapping.
+Executing multiple commands from a mapping:

     nnoremap <key> :MyCommand <bar> MyOtherCommand <bar> SomeCommand<CR>

-Calling a function from a mapping.
+Calling a function from a mapping:

     nnoremap <key> :call SomeFunction()<CR>